AbstractSDK/abstract/framework/docs/src/9_glossary.md

 A concept where the Abstract Account acts as a layer abstracting the complexities of blockchain interactions, allowing for a more user-friendly experience.

-## Account Factory

-A contract that facilitates the creation and management of Abstract Accounts.

 ## Account Ownership

 The concept that defines who has control and access rights over an Abstract Account.
 This can be a single entity (